porcinus/nc2png/README.md

 # nc2png
-Generate preview and time estimations based on gcode file (milling), English and French localized.
+Generate preview and time estimations based on gcode file (milling/fdm), English and French localized.

 Based on a PHP script I made years ago to help me figure out time required to mill parts as well as toolpaths preview.